AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

   Multiple models can be selected.
 When adding references to a Content Fragment, any referenced fragments must have been created using these models.

 * **Root Path**
-  This specifies a root path for any fragments referenced.
+  This specifies, or represents, a root path for any fragments referenced.

 * **Allow Fragment Creation**